BlakeRain/blakerain.com/content/blog/stack-retrace-graph-storage/index.md

 # Normal Recursive Storage

-Normally we'd store our graph by walking the graph, and for each node, writing out the node's payload followed by the node's children.
-Each node would write out the number of children in the node, followed by that many children.
+Normally --- if we were sane people --- we would store our graph by walking over each node, writing out the node's value followed by the children.
+Each serialised node would include the number of children, followed by the data for those children.
 Such a recursive function might look something like this:

 ```rust
 impl<K, V> Node<K, V>